 Global economies are grappling with an economic fall-out in the wake of Covid-19 pandemic, while living with Covid-19 pandemic seems to be the new normal every industry is adopting ways to get back as close to pre-Covid times as possible.
-The real estate sector is gearing up to initiate and adopt changes to turn the tide in these troubled times.
+The real estate in Pune sector is gearing up to initiate and adopt changes to turn the tide in these troubled times.

 Investments into Real Estate in Pune also took a hit in last few months but things have started looking up now.

 There has been pent-up demand from Indian home buyers who were looking to buy a house before the pandemic.
 Living with Covid-19 being the new normal, they would still want to go ahead with their plans to buy their homes within a year.
 In these Covid times, individuals/families living in rental homes have realized the importance of being in their own homes; the NRIs have faced challenging times in their present domiciles and are looking at creating a safe haven in India.
 This spells well for the real estate sector in Pune too.
 While demand may be sluggish, there would be buyers looking for both budget & luxury housing options.